Paranoid Schizophrenia (ICD-10): Features And Symptoms

 Viewed as the standard for international information and health reporting, the ICD-10 had two main versions: one for the clinician and another to identify research populations.
 Another simplified version existed for use in primary care, containing only 26 disorders that were considered more common.

 • The ICD-10 statistical version of the classification featured a short glossary of definitions for each category of mental and behavioral disorder.
-It was primarily intended for use by coders and clerical workers.
+This version was primarily intended for use by coders and clerical workers.

 • The Clinical Descriptions and Diagnostic Guidelines (CDDG) for ICD-10 Mental and Behavioral Disorders were largely intended for "general clinical, educational, and service use" and offered diagnostic specificity with more detailed categories for mental health professionals.

 • The ICD-10 Classification of Mental and Behavioral Disorders tended to be most used in primary care settings.
-It listed 26 of the more common disorders and included "disorder presenting complaints, diagnostic features, differential diagnoses, and management guidelines."
+This classification listed 26 of the more common disorders and included "disorder presenting complaints, diagnostic features, differential diagnoses, and management guidelines."

-Features of the ICD-10 for schizophrenia, schizotypal, and delusional disorders
+ICD-10 features for schizophrenia, schizotypal, and delusional disorders

 The ICD-10 placed schizophrenia in subcategories based on individuals’ main symptoms.
 Categories included paranoid schizophrenia, undifferentiated schizophrenia, post-schizophrenic depression, and residual schizophrenia.